Fable 5 Available Globally — Not US-Only (July 1, 2026 Update)

 The Fable 5 ban cracks that flatness.
 If the restoration path creates a tier where US citizens get Fable 5 and the rest of the world gets Opus 4.8, the capability gap becomes a citizenship gap.
 That gap — if it persists, if it sets precedent, if other governments begin applying similar logic to their domestically developed AI — compounds.

 The Chinese response is already visible.
 GLM-5.2 launched June 13 — one day after the ban.
-Kimi K2.7-Code launched June 12 — the same day as the ban.
-Both are open source, globally accessible, and competitive with or exceeding Fable 5 on specific benchmarks.
+Kimi K2.7-Code launched June 12 — the same day.
+LongCat-2.0 joined the open-weight ladder June 30.
+All are globally accessible without nationality gates.
 China's response to US AI export controls is not a theoretical concern.
 It is actively happening.

 The irony: a policy designed to prevent foreign access to cutting-edge US AI capability may accelerate the development of cutting-edge non-US AI capability that is available to everyone.